succusana/Riru-js/README.md

 ## Development:

-To add new commands, make a new file in the commands/ subfolder.
+To add new commands, make a new file in the commands/ subfolder. `templatecommand.js` is provided (in the root directory) as an example.
 Make sure to add documentation to the /help command and to run `deploy-commands-global.js` to update on Discord's end.

 Riru is developed, hosted and designed on Linux hosts exclusively.
 If everything breaks on Windows, use WSL or just give Linux a try already.